Joe David Brown: Biography

 Brown was born in Birmingham, the son of William Samuel Brown, a newspaper publisher, and Lucille Lokey Brown.
 At age 20, he became a police reporter for the Birmingham Post and in the same year (1935) married Mildred Harbour, with whom he had two sons, David (named Joe David Brown after his father, and also a journalist) and Ted.
 At age 21, Brown became city editor of the Dothan Eagle.
 From 1935 to 1939, he worked for newspapers in Atlanta, Georgia; Chattanooga, Tennessee; and St. Louis, Missouri.

-In 1939, he began working for the New York Daily News, but his time there was interrupted in 1942 by World War II, in which he served in the United States Army with the 460th Parachute Field Artillery Battalion (460th PFAB).
-Brown was one of the first men to parachute into Southern France, in August 1944, receiving a battlefield commission as second lieutenant and being awarded the Purple Heart and Croix de Guerre with Palm.
+In 1939, he began working for the New York Daily News, but his time there was interrupted in 1942 by World War II, in which he served in the U.S. Army with the 460th Parachute Field Artillery Battalion (460th PFAB).
+Brown was one of the first men to parachute into Southern France, in August 1944.
+He received a battlefield commission as second lieutenant and was awarded the Purple Heart and Croix de Guerre with Palm.

 His first marriage ended in 1943 while he was still in the service.
 In 1945, while recovering from combat injuries, he met and married his second wife, Frances O'Reilly, with whom he had one daughter, Gilbreth.
 Brown returned to the Daily News, then from 1949 to 1957 was a foreign correspondent for Time and Life, serving in New Delhi, India; Paris, France; London and Moscow.
 In 1957, he became a freelance writer.
 In the sixties he returned to work for Time as a contributing editor; he also edited several books for Time-Life.